cal-adapt/cae-notebooks/work-in-progress/README.md

 *For example: What is the return value for a 1 in 20 extreme heat event in Sacramento County at mid-century?*

+[typical_meteorological_year_methodology.ipynb](typical_meteorological_year_methodology.ipynb): Explore the concept and methodology of a Typical Meteorological Year to represent the typical climatological conditions over one year of hourly data."

 *For example: What will an average year of hourly temperature data look like in a 2°C warmer world?*